openSUSE/news-o-o/_posts/2011-04-06-plus-ca-change-plus-cest-la-meme-chose.markdown

 ---
 author: Bryen Yunashko
+comments: true
 date: 2011-04-06 08:06:18+00:00
 layout: post
 link: https://news.opensuse.org/2011/04/06/plus-ca-change-plus-cest-la-meme-chose/
+slug: plus-ca-change-plus-cest-la-meme-chose
-title: "Plus Ã§a change, plus c™est la mÃªme chose¦"
+title: Plus Ã§a change, plus câ€™est la mÃªme choseâ€¦
+wordpress_id: 8366
 categories:
 - Distribution
 ---

 Or in other words, "The more things change, the more they stay the same..."

 openSUSE does not ship major/minor releases, but our numbering/naming scheme - NN.X - has led to a common misperception that a .0 release was major and a .xÂ  release was an update.
 This created a number of issues, including lack of media attention for .x releases, and user misconceptions about stability of .0 releases.